lglglglgy/FPGA_smart_car/README.md

 # FPGA_smart_car
 # Course Design Assignment
 This repository contains my course design assignment.
 The project is divided into three main parts:

 1. Configuration and image acquisition of OV5640
 2. Real-time VGA image display and target detection
 3. Control of a small car
+## Here is the inventory of equipment:

+1. The OV5640 camera module
+2. Ultrasonic distance measurement module (To be confirmed)
+3. The ARTIX-A7-100T FPGA board

 ## File Structure